 In fact, Australia is one of the lowest-taxing and spending nations in the OECD, ranking 30th out of 38 OECD countries, as measured as the tax share of GDP (see Figure 33).
-Our tax-to-GDP ratio is 28.7%, well below the OECD average of 33.8% and the maximum level (for Denmark) of 46.3%.
+Our tax-to-GDP ratio is 28.5%, well below the OECD average of 34.1% and the maximum level (for Denmark) of 46.9%.

-While more than a third of respondents continue to carry the misperception that Australia is a high-taxing, big government country, this is down from over half of respondents as recently as 2017.
+While more 42.1% of respondents continue to carry the misperception that Australia is a high-taxing, big government country, this is down from over half of respondents as recently as 2017.